Funerals and costs

 The families of homicide victims are eligible for financial assistance towards funeral costs.
 Please contact Victim Assist Queensland the Queensland Homicide Victims' Support Group or your Queensland Police Service for further assistance.

-Can I obtain burials assistance?
+Can I obtain funeral assistance?

 In some circumstances, the Department of Justice and Attorney-General may organise a simple burial or cremation for a deceased person whose estate cannot cover the cost of their funeral and whose relatives and friends cannot arrange or pay for their funeral.